open-web3-stack/XCQ/rfcs/add-xcq-to-fellowship.md

 ## Explanation

 > Detail-heavy explanation of the RFC, suitable for explanation to an implementer of the changeset.
-This should address corner cases in detail and provide justification behind decisions, and provide rationale for how the design meets the solution requirements.

-The overall query pattern of the XCQ are three folds:
+This should address corner cases in detail and provide justification behind decisions, and provide rationale for how the design meets the solution requirements. is overall query pattern of the XCQ is three folds:

 - Runtime: view-functions across different pallets are amalgamated through an extension-based system
 - XCQ query: custom computations over the view-function results can be encapsulated via compiling them as a PolkaVM program.